Transcript of a talk delivered by Brother ChiSing

 Thank you, everyone, for your beautiful practice.
 Thank you for being patient with the coughs and sounds of my monkey mind.
 I hope you were able to practice loving my monkey sounds and mind rather than hating them.
 For, you see, it wasn't too hard to just love me, right?
 So why are you so hard on yourself when your monkey mind is acting up?
 If you can love my monkey mind, you can love your monkey mind, too.

 You know, half the practice of mindfulness is not just to get to a place of calm and peace and stillness and awareness.
 The other half is to just be with the noises, be with the body sensations, be with the thoughts, and accept them.
 This is half of the practice.
 If you don't realize that, no wonder you think you can't meditate well.
 But part of the meditation is to eventually come to a place of peace, stillness, non-stress, awareness, and acceptance—radical surrender and acceptance to what is.
 Because guess what?
 If you fight reality, who wins every time?
 Reality.
 So let's not fight reality.
-Let's be with it, flow with it, and reality will dance with you and eventually transform you in the world.
+Let's be with it, flow with it, and reality will dance with you and eventually transform you and the world.

 I hope many of you have read some of my 10 reflections in the current newsletter.
 If any of you have comments or questions about one of my 10 reflections, please feel free to raise your hand during my talk.
 I don't really have a fully prepared talk.
 I just wanted to speak from my heart.
 After so many decades of mindfulness practice, it is actually not necessary for me to prepare the dharma talk so much, because my life is my dharma talk.
 All I have to do is open my heart and open my mouth, and there is the dharma talk.
 Because it is not just study, study, study, study only.
 Of course study is part of our practice, but the point is to not learn the dharma, but to become the dharma.